PEM-Humboldt/harmonizacion_hansenIdeam/README.md

 ### Specific:

-Fill spatial and temporal gaps in national forest coverage reporting, but homogenized to the national standards (policy) Reduce costs and increase speed in obtaining new data.
+1. Fill spatial and temporal gaps in national forest coverage reporting, but homogenized to the national standards (policy) Reduce costs and increase speed in obtaining new data.

-Use local experience and datasets as validation datasets.
+2. Use local experience and locally produced datasets as validation data.

-Identify assess over/sub register of forest coverage/forest loss in the national dataset.
+3. Identify assess over/sub register of forest coverage/forest loss in the national and global datasets.

 ## Study Area

 Continental extent of Colombia, divided in 379 spatial units (biomes).
-(Londoño et al, 2017) )
+(Londoño et al, 2017)
-\## Biomes Map

-## GLAD Forest Cover Data
+## IDEAM Forest Cover Data

-National data on forest cover and change for Colombia (IDEAM) The Forest and Carbon Monitoring System (Sistema de Monitoreo de Bosques y Carbono) ascribed to IDEAM in Colombia (Table 1) produces the official datasets on forest cover and change for the country and is the reference for national and regional policy (DNP, 2020) and to fulfill Colombia’s international reporting obligations (IDEAM, 2019).
+National data on forest cover and change for Colombia (IDEAM) The Forest and Carbon Monitoring System (*Sistema de Monitoreo de Bosques y Carbono*) ascribed to IDEAM in Colombia (Table 1) produces the official datasets on forest cover and change for the country and is the reference for national and regional policy (DNP, 2020) and to fulfill Colombia’s international reporting obligations (IDEAM, 2019).
 The forest cover product represents forest presence in areas where vegetation meets the national definition of forests (Table 2).
 This dataset explicitly